rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

 Use the following steps to enable automatic updates on your Debian and Ubuntu 14.04 and 16.04 Rackspace Public Cloud Server:

-1. Connect to your Debian/Ubuntu server.
+1. Connect to your Debian or Ubuntu server.

 2. Run the following command:

        sudo apt install unattended-upgrades

-    The following image shows the command and the output:
+    The following image shows the output that the command generates:

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture1.png %}" />